 There are two main types of scent marketing strategies: scent branding and ambient scenting.

 Scent branding involves the creation of a bespoke scent that is associated with your brand, helping you create a stronger connection with your customers and forming a part of your brand identity.
-Scent marketing allows you access to under-utilised customer touchpoints and is a unique way to make your brand stand out in a crowded marketplace.
+Scent marketing allows you access to under-utilised customer touch-points and is a unique way to make your brand stand out in a crowded marketplace.
 By tapping on the power of scent, you can keep your brand top of mind and bring it to a new level of familiarity with customers.
 Using perfume grade fine-fragrance, exotic and high grade ingredients communicate the uniqueness and essence of your brand.

 Ambient scenting is the introduction of a pleasing scent to enhance the customer experience.
 Scent affects mood and can be a powerful tool to manage customer touchpoints and create a welcoming atmosphere that builds trust and makes customers want to return.